omeka/omeka-s-enduser/docs/install.md

 Basic instructions for installing and updating from GitHub can be found in the [ReadMe](https://github.com/omeka/omeka-s/blob/develop/README.md) of the Omeka S github repository.

+## System Requirements
+In order to install Omeka S, you will need a server running the following:

+- Linux
+- Apache (with AllowOverride set to "All" and mod_rewrite enabled)
+- MySql 5.5.3+
+- PHP 5.6+ (latest stable version preferred, with PDO, pdo_mysql, and xml extensions installed)

 ## Installing from released zip file

 1. Download the latest release from the release page